bbepis/XUnity.AutoTranslator/README.md

    * Free up to 1 million characters per month.
  * LecPowerTranslator15, based on LEC's Power Translator.
 Does not require authentication, but does require the software installed.
    * No limitations.
+ * ezTrans XP, based on Changsinsoft's ezTrans XP.
+Does not require authentication, but does require the software and [Ehnd](https://github.com/sokcuri/ehnd) installed.
+   * No limitations.
  * CustomTranslate.
 Alternatively you can also specify any custom HTTP url that can be used as a translation endpoint (GET request).
 This must use the query parameters "from", "to" and "text" and return only a string with the result (try HTTP without SSL first, as unity-mono often has issues with SSL).
    * *NOTE: This is a developer-centric option.
 You cannot simply specify "CustomTranslate" and expect it to work with any arbitrary translation service you find online.
 See [FAQ](#frequently-asked-questions)*
    * Example Configuration: